Estimated reading time: 10 minutes

 Kam’s achievements — and her name — may be new news to the majority of people around the world, but it’ll come as no surprise to people in her native Thailand, where she is already a well-known figure.
 She rose to prominence after completing a test of endurance that had many people in her country looking on with great interest — and just a pinch of bewilderment since the idea of cold baths was still a new phenomenon.

 She undertook the challenge of taking zero-degree Celsius ice baths 100 days in a row.
 She was able to gain a large audience for her challenge by posting her journey on her Breath Inspired Instagram page.
 The fact that she undertook this challenge during the Coronavirus lockdown meant plenty of people tuned in to see what she was doing — and the positive effect that the ice-cold baths had on her mental and physical well-being.

 A Response to COVID

 In uncertain times, people turn in all directions to try to find a solution that will help them to cope with the stress of the period that they’re living through.
 Some people began baking bread.
 Others played games online with their friends and family.

 But Kam decided to do something else.
 She wanted to take the Wim Hof practices that she already knew one step further.
-She was always practicing the breathing technique, but now, faced with an uncertain future and more than a hint of fear, she decided to look at the more extreme parts of Wim Hof’s teachings: the ice bath.
+She was always practising the breathing technique, but now, faced with an uncertain future and more than a hint of fear, she decided to look at the more extreme parts of Wim Hof’s teachings: the ice bath.